 Courses taken through the United States Armed Forces Institute and other recognized military educational programs are accepted in accordance with the policy governing transfer work when presented on official transcripts from accredited institutions.
-Nine (9) semester hours of elective credit will be allowed for military service credit, including USAFI correspondence courses and military service school courses as recommended by the American Council on Education.
+Nine (9) semester hours of elective

 Academic credit for one activity course in physical education, up to a maximum of four, will be awarded for each two months served in the Armed Forces.
 The maximum credit possible, then, is thirteen (13) semester hours.
 The Registrar should be contacted in order to obtain appropriate credit.
 The telephone number for the Registrar is 706-880-8024.